DanielGilchrist/tanda_cli/README.md

 tanda_cli time_worked today
 tanda_cli time_worked week --display # both options accept a flag to display the shifts

+# Goes through each week of your roster to find your working hours (makes `time_worked` much more accurate)
+tanda_cli regular_hours determine

+# displays your regular hours for the week
+tanda_cli regular hours display

 # Set the mode to run commands in
 tanda_cli mode production # this is the default mode tanda_cli mode staging